xiaoyual666/layoutcontainer/README.md

 ```

 ## 2. resizeByEdge( edge, offset )
-resize entire layout container dragging edge of it.
+resize entire layout container by dragging edge of it.

 | Parameter|type| Description|
 |----|----|----|